 Assistance dogs are welcome, please advise ticket office on booking of any particular requirements you may wish us to make to accommodate your dog.
 It is always worth checking with staff before you go in to a performance if there is anything unusual about the play which might affect your dog.

-Please note: Digital hearing aids do not work with the Sennheiser necklaces.
-Sennheiser headsets should be used.
+Please note: Digital hearing aids do not always work with the Sennheiser necklaces.
+If your hearing aid does not connect to a T-loop, the Sennheiser headsets should be used instead.

 We programme audio described performances about 3 or 4 times a season, for people with visual impairments.
 They are advertised on the same page as the show in the brochure.
 If you, or anyone in your party, would like to try or use audio description please let box office know when booking so that they can ensure there are enough headsets, that you are seated in the best area of the auditorium and so that they can inform you of any other linked facilities such as touch tours.